current projects

 Who cares?

-Created and written by Camilla Madero
+Created and written by Camila Madero

 In her newest project, tri-lingual Argentinian American actress, playwright, and illustrator Camila Madero captures the delicate and vital realities of intergenerational friendship.
 Inspired by real life experience and testimony, Madero tells the story of the deeply human bond between Carol, who navigates the fog of dementia; Lonny, her fiercely devoted husband, battling his own health issues while bearing the burden of primary care-giving; and Dalia, a young woman who must navigate her artistic ambition through an eye-opening encounter with the realities of elders aging, friendship, and care in the U.S. today.
 As these three New Yorkers are drawn together by a serendipitous chemistry and a shared passion for beauty, humor, and language, Madero’s piece explores intergenerational friendship as a lifeline in choppy waters.